Undergraduate Selection Process

 Fast track to interview is also available for elite athletes on the A100 and A108 courses if the minimum entry requirements are met.
 Find out more on our applying for Medicine at Nottingham guide.

-For 2023 entry, all interviews are likely to be online using Microsoft Teams.
+For 2023 entry, all interviews will be online using Microsoft Teams.

-Applicants will need access to IT equipment with a webcam and microphone, reliable Wi-Fi and a private and quiet space where you'll be alone and not interrupted.
+You'll need access to IT equipment with a webcam and microphone, reliable Wi-Fi and a private and quiet space where you'll be alone and not interrupted.

 The interview is designed to assess the personal qualities usually considered important for the practice of medicine.
 You'll be expected to have: